FPGAArcade/replay_webdocs/docs/guide/replay1/firmware-upgrade.md

 <!-- TODO: screenshot showing firmware version on OSD -->

 ::: tip Note
-If your Replay's existing firmware is _very_ old or your Replay's firmware has been corrupted, you may be unable to use either of these methods.
+If your Replay's existing firmware is _very_ old or your Replay's bootloader has been corrupted, you may be unable to use either of these methods.
 All is not lost, instructions to recover will be added soon(tm).
 :::